-Overall, the data suggest that young people who engage in violence usually also show a pattern of related problematic behaviors.
-This includes a higher likelihood of consuming alcohol, cannabis, and hard drugs; a higher likelihood of behaviors that indicate conflict with authorities such as running away from home or playing truant at school; a higher likelihood of delinquent acts such as not paying fares on public transport or cheating at school; and a much increased probability of being engaged in serious acts of crime such as drug dealing, burglary, or vehicle theft.
-This finding suggests that serious violence is primarily one manifestation of a general tendency towards serious criminal behavior.
-Any policy against violence should therefore be strongly embedded in a wider policy that aims to reduce adolescents' consumption of alcohol and illegal drugs and to control a range of problematic behaviors that range from school truancy and fare dodging to serious criminal acts such as burglary and drug dealing.
+Overall, the data suggest that young who engage violence people in usually also show a pattern of related problematic behaviours.
+This includes a higher likelihood of consuming alcohol, cannabis, and hard drugs; a higher likelihood of behaviours that indicate conflict with authorities such as running away from home or playing truant at school; a higher likelihood of delinquent acts such as not paying fares on public transport or cheating at school; and a much increased probability of being engaged in serious acts of crime such as drug dealing, burglary, or vehicle theft.
+This finding suggests that serious violence is primarily one manifestation of a general tendency towards serious criminal behaviour.
+Any policy against violence should therefore be strongly